Competition to grow medical marijuana in Utah heats up

 “Once (clinical marijuana) will become much less taboo and people opt for that over an opiate-primarily based drug, we’re going to see more demand and a stronger market,” he stated.
 Revenues from the nation’s scientific cannabis application are projected to attain $five.4 million in 2020, then grow to $16.2 million in 2021, said Richard Oborn, director of the state health department’s Center of Medical Cannabis.

-Whoever wins the country’s 10 grower licenses will develop cannabis in Utah.
-The country will also pick out licensed processors to make medical marijuana products bought in dispensaries expected to open next yr.
+Whoever wins the country’s ten grower licenses will develop cannabis in Utah.
+The government will also pick out licensed processors to make medical marijuana products bought in dispensaries expected to open next year.

 Jay Hunter